hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data-from-csv.rst

 Let us create a table to match the data structure in your CSV file.

+On the Hasura console, on the Data tab, click on the SQL tab and add the following statement:

 .. code-block:: bash

   CREATE TABLE profile (firstName text, lastName text, email varchar);